jaypipes/os-ext-testing-data/README.md

 8. Change the value of the `$PUBLISH_HOST` to the host (without https:// prefix) you will publish job artifacts to.

+9. Add a credentials ID for `JENKINS_CREDENTIALS_ID`.
+The following is an example:

+   JENKINS_CREDENTIALS_ID=12345678-90ab-cdef-ghij-klmnopqrstuv

-9. Examine the files in `etc/jenkins_jobs/config` and modify as you need.
+10. Examine the files in `etc/jenkins_jobs/config` and modify as you need.
 Refer to this blog post for more information.

-10. Example the `etc/zuul/layout.yaml` file and ensure you set up each upstream project that your testing system intends to run Jenkins jobs for.
+11. Example the `etc/zuul/layout.yaml` file and ensure you set up each upstream project that your testing system intends to run Jenkins jobs for.